CANNABIS DISPENSARY EMAIL MARKETING

 Have a clear purpose when asking for a user’s email address, and be clear on what they’re signing up to receive in their inbox.
 Adding them to any and all of your lists is not polite and most likely will result in an unsubscribe.
 Get whitelisted by your subscribers.
 Today’s inbox filters are strong.
 For example, Gmail places unknown senders in your subscriber’s ‘Promotions’ tab, and they may never see your email.
 In your introductory email sequence or on your ‘Thank you for Subscribing’ page, provide instructions for whitelisting your dispensary.
 By adding you to their contacts list, you’ll appear in their primary inbox.

 Have a strong call to action in place and employ consistent follow-ups.
 If you are sending out a newsletter, be consistent.
 If it’s a weekly newsletter, send it out on the same day every week.
 If it’s daily, don’t skip a day.
 Consistency builds relationships, while inconsistency will create distrust with your subscribers.
-For example, if you have set up an automated email sequence to welcome new subscribers, tell them what they should expect in the upcoming days.
+For example, if you have set up a cannabis email automation sequence to welcome new subscribers, tell them what they should expect in the upcoming days.

 Is your messaging consistent and are you pitching too often?
 Put yourself in the shoes of your subscriber.
 If you were them, would your emails be coming off as too sales-y?
 Are your calls to action naturally placed within your content or are they abrasive interruptions?
 Be considerate with how you pitch your subscribers and you’ll gain their respect.